ibm-cloud-docs/openwhisk/prep.md

 With {{site.data.keyword.openwhisk_short}}, you can write your app in any language and package it as a Docker image.
 {: shortdesc}

 You can use images from public registries only, such as an image that is publicly available on Docker Hub.
 Private registries are not supported.
+For more information about some possible workarounds, see [Large Applications on OpenWhisk](http://jamesthom.as/blog/2017/08/04/large-applications-on-openwhisk/){:external} and [Large (Java) Applications on Apache OpenWhisk](http://jamesthom.as/blog/2019/02/05/large-java-applications-on-openwhisk/){:external}.
 {: important}

 **Before you begin**